 We receive a limited amount of funding to provide emergency motel vouchers to homeless families with children and homeless individuals who have a viable plan for transitioning out of homelessness.
-The vouchers entitle people to brief stays (one to five nights) in a local motel.
 The primary criterion is whether a voucher will make a difference and whether people are moving toward a longer-term solution to their housing problem.
-To be eligible, an indivdiual or family must have picture identification and verify that their most recent resident was in Contra Costa County.
-Beneficiaries can’t have acute drug, alcohol, or mental health problems, can’t have medical needs or disabilities that would prevent them from managing in standard lodging without professional support, and can’t have been housed previously by our agency under similar circumstances.
+To be eligible, an individual or family must have picture identification and verify that their most recent resident was in Contra Costa County.
+Beneficiaries cannot have acute drug, alcohol, or mental health problems, cannot have medical needs or disabilities that would prevent them from managing in standard lodging without professional support, and cannot have been housed previously by our agency under similar circumstances.

 Vouchers will be available beginning November 2014.